Yadnesh-Ranshevare/python_notes/Django/Readme.md

 ```bash
 python manage.py runserver
 ```
-it will also create the db.sqlite3 file which is default database use in django
+it will also create the db.sqlite3 file which is default database use in django and show a warning

 ---